ashleighliu/Art-Gallery-Management-Database/README.md

 <h1>Features: </h1>
  <h2>Admin/Management Side </h2>
- - Login Page: The page where the system users will submit their system credentials to access and manage the data of the Art Gallery Management System.
+- Login Page: The page where the system users will submit their system credentials to access and manage the data of the Art Gallery Management Database.

 - Home Page: The page where the system user will be redirected by default after logging into the system.

--  Artist List: The page where all the artists who created the artworks in the gallery are listed and managed.
+-  Artist List: The page where all creators of artworks are listed and managed.

--  Art Pieces: The page in the system that lists all the artworks in the gallery and where can system users managed the information of the artworks.
+-  Art Pieces: The page in the system that lists all the artworks in the gallery.
+All information is editable by system users.

--  Events Page: The page where all scheduled events of the gallery are listed and managed.
+-  Events Page: The page where all scheduled events of the gallery can be posted.

--  Sale Listings Page: The page where all artworks that are for sale in the art gallery are listed and managed.
+-  Sale Listings Page: The page where all artworks that are up for sale in the art gallery are listed and managed.

 -  Order Listings Page: The page where all order requests of customers are listed and managed.